ladyofcode/ladyofcode/README.md

 - Side projects galore.
 Major one is Grid.
 - Mentoring (local/online communities and at Innovation ACT).
 - Lead communities.
 'Cause it's fun.
 - 100 Day Challenges.
 Currently 100 Days of Music.
+We go hard.

 You can find me on